devtox/blog-pythonflask/_posts/2022-05-04-flask-tutorial.md

     app.run(debug=True)
 ```

-@app.route(): route definition in Flask, defines the user's access path, / represents the root path of the whole site
+*@app.route():* route definition in Flask, defines the user's access path, / represents the root path of the whole site

-def index(): @app.route() path after the handler-view function, the function must have return, return to a string or response object
+*def index():* @app.route() path after the handler-view function, the function must have return, return to a string or response object

 After running the application, it will start the small server that comes with flask, the default port number to open locally is 5000

-debug=True, is to change the current startup mode to debug mode (debug mode is recommended in development environment, not allowed in production environment)
+*debug=True*, is to change the current startup mode to debug mode (debug mode is recommended in development environment, not allowed in production environment)

 ### Flask-route